timeteam/timeteam.github.io/_posts/Fiction/2023-01-04-sea-of-tranquility.md

 ***
 <b>Emily St. John Mandel</b> 2023. _Sea of Tranquility_.
 London: Picador.
-523 pp.
+255 pp.

 ***

 <img align="right" width="240" src="https://www.biblioimages.com/macmillanaus/getimage.aspx?class=books&assetversionid=705146&cat=default&size=large&id=51516">

-Billed as a time travel novel but really aims elsewhere: a stab at the simulation hypothesis.
-Despite being an obvious a covid lockdown project and oblivious, or simply avoiding, some basic physics (like the impact of different gravities on travellers hopping between the earth and the moon) I loved it, a simple, elegantly told yarn across several centuries.
+Billed as a time travel novel but really aims elsewhere: at the simulation hypothesis.
+Despite being an obvious covid lockdown project and oblivious, or simply avoiding, some basic physics (like the impact of different gravities on travellers hopping between the earth and the moon) I loved it.
+A simple, elegantly told yarn across several centuries.
 Well conceived, both the idea, the realisation, and the characters.
+Now to get hold of some of her other novels...